Date of Award

 Conclusion: Self-management programs like Walk With Ease are important to individuals with self- and medically-diagnosed arthritis.
 Individuals with arthritis demonstrated significant improved quality of life and self-efficacy, as well as significant decreased pain.
 This study strongly suggests more self-management benefit individuals with arthritis by proving positive effects on quality of life, self-efficacy and decreased level of pain.
 Additionally, it is a brief, low-cost, and easy-to-do community-based walking program.

 Reese, Kelly Nicole, "Impact of the Arthritis Foundation's Walk with Ease Program on Self-Efficacy, Quality of Life and Pain Reduction in a Group Format" (2013).
 Theses and Dissertations.
-Paper 223.
+223.